MuhammadDaniyalTahir/CTF_Writeups/Writeups/Steel_Mountain.md

 ```bash
 sudo nmap -sS --top-ports 200 10.10.139.106
 ```
-Open the link to see the output of nmap:
 ![Alt text](../Screenshots/Steel_Mountain/nmap_output.png)

 We can see that http-proxy is running on port 8080.
 So,